-- Follow the Safety Manual for traffic control.
-See possible traffic control plans under Standard Plans. - During the planning and design phases of roadway construction, allow for the widest practical shoulder width near fixed service points.
-See the Design Manual, Division 400 for shoulder width requirements. - Provide for maintenance vehicle access where shoulder area is limited by providing maintenance pull-offs in a nearby location. - When other options do not exist, design harness tie off points where crews are able to secure themselves while working in areas with vertical elevation changes greater than 10 feet.
-WAC 296-155-245 provides requirements for "Fall Restraint and Fall Arrest."
+- Follow the Safety Procedures and Guidelines Manual for traffic control.
+(See possible traffic control plans under the Standard Plans.) - During the planning and design phases of roadway construction, allow for the widest practical shoulder width near fixed service points.
+(See the Design Manual, Division 12, for shoulder width requirements.) - Provide for maintenance vehicle access where shoulder area is limited by providing maintenance pull-offs in a nearby location. - When other options do not exist, design fall-protection fencing or harness tie off points where crews are able to secure themselves while working in areas with vertical elevation changes of4 feet or more.
+WAC 296-880 provides requirements for "Fall Restraint and Fall Arrest."
 The Washington State Department of Labor and Industries enforces this WAC.